 - Napoleon's body is brought back to life in the present day at the beginning of Rhythm Thief & the Emperor's Treasure.
 He goes on to be the Big Bad.

-- The Pokémon Empoleon from Pokemon Diamond And Pearl.
-Its name is a combination of emperor (as in "emperor penguin"), pole (as in "South Pole")... and Napoleon.
+- The Pokémon Empoleon from Pokémon Diamond and Pearl.
+Its name is a combination of emperor (as in both The Emperor and "emperor penguin"), pole (as in "South Pole")... and, you guessed it, Napoleon.

 - In Vampire Night, Bathe'lemy is inspired by and modeled after Napoleon, given that the story is set in an alternate version of the modern-day France where that still akin to The French Revolution.